-You should detail the number of regulated mortgage contracts administered as at the end of the quarter for firms with a mortgage lender's activity, for other firms (i.e. lenders for which you administer mortgages but they themselves do not have a mortgage lender's activity) and for special purpose vehicles ('SPVs').
+You should detail the number of regulated mortgage contracts administered as at the end of the quarter for firms with a mortgage lender's activity, for other firms (i.e. lenders for which you administer mortgages but they themselves do not have a mortgage lender's activity) and for special purpose vehicles ('SPVs') (i.e. firms that fall within the Handbook definition of a special purpose vehicle).

-You should also detail the number of non regulated loans administered as at the end of the quarter for firms with a mortgage lender's activity, for other firms (i.e. lenders for which you administer mortgages but they themselves do not have a mortgage lender's activity) and for SPVs.
+You should also detail the number of non-regulated loans administered as at the end of the quarter for firms with a mortgage lender's activity, for other firms (i.e. lenders for which you administer mortgages but they themselves do not have a mortgage lender's activity) and for SPVs SPVs.